 She said: “A crazy, hairy, man wearing a skirt and fur chased us with an axe and made us laugh and laugh!
 And we also saw Yoda levitating and stormtroopers playing pop music there.
 Edinburgh is weird like that.”

 Scotland is famous for haggis and deep-fried Mars bars, so it’s no surprise that prior to our visit I thought most Scottish cuisine was primarily based on a dare.
-But Edinburgh’s culinary scene bears little resemblance to what I imagined.
-It’s an international smorgasbord of fab food and fine dining with a veritable constellation of Michelin-stars.
+Traditional Scottish food is really good, and there’s an impressive culinary scene in Edinburgh that bears little resemblance to what I imagined.
+In fact, along with the trad treats visitors can expect an international smorgasbord of fab food and fine dining with a veritable constellation of Michelin-stars.

-And really it shouldn’t be a surprise given all that fresh air, sprawling green pastures and clear, cool rivers providing the elements for producing perfect protein, including Angus beef and salmon.
+Really, it shouldn’t be a surprise, given all that fresh air, sprawling green pastures and clear, cool rivers that provide the elements for producing perfect protein, including Angus beef and salmon.
 Not to mention those chilly seas that sprout plump oysters, juicy scallops and sweet Scottish Brown Crabs.

 Of course, you can still nab traditional delights like Haggis with neeps and tatties (turnips and potatoes), cock-a-leekie soup, the best porridge on earth and, if you really want, deep-fried mars bars!
 This is a city that caters to all tastes.